-As discussed, POI components visibility within Distance Zone 1 (0.0 to 0.5-miles from observer to Facility) comprises a total of 6.33%.
-Due to the presence of existing forest vegetation bordering the north and west sides of the POI components, the nearest views are limited to a small section of Ingersoll Road in proximity to the existing Marcy - New Scotland 345 kV transmission line where VPs 69 and 70 were documented.
-These VPs face the general direction where the POI components may be seen from the road.
-As depicted in the VP 70 photograph, one residence is located approximately 338 feet away from the proposed POI switchyard.
+As depicted in the VP 70 photograph (see Attachment 2), one residence is located approximately 338 feet away from the proposed POI switchyard.
 Residences adjacent to these VPs may initially discern the Facility post-construction, however landscaping is proposed in the vicinity to the properties (as opposed to the vicinity of the POI components) for a more impactful screening effect, and visual contrast will diminish as plantings mature.
 If a residence discerns a limited portion the POI components, the exact duration and frequency of view will vary depending on a resident's location, objectives, and activities, but it is assumed the length of view will be longer as opposed to shorter (e.g., a traveler driving by the POI switchyard).

 Not all residents residing on Ingersoll Road will discern the proposed POI components.
 VP 68 was developed as a photo-simulation from this general area and faces north toward the proposed solar arrays, substation, and transmission structures.
 As depicted in the VP 68 simulation, solar arrays in the foreground obstruct the visual sightline to the substation.
-In the distant forested background, a single Transmission Structure stands above the trees, but is partially intersected by the foreground solar panels.
-In approximately 5-years post Facility construction, landscaping reaches the heights of the panels where minimal components are noticed, however, the Transmission Structure remains distinguishable.
+In the distant forested background, a single transmission structure stands above the trees, but is partially intersected by the foreground solar panels.
+In approximately 5-years post Facility construction, landscaping reaches the heights of the panels where minimal components are noticed, however, the transmission structure remains distinguishable.
 Overall, the VP 68 simulation demonstrates that foreground solar arrays and the proposed landscaping vegetation will interfere and potentially impede some views to the POI components from Ingersoll Road

 Vantage points from all other roads within Distance Zone 1 are not expected to view the POI components at full scale because of intervening vegetation, topography, and viewing distance.
 For example, a majority of the proposed substation components are less than 36 feet in height and therefore shorter than the surrounding mature forest.
 Therefore, many of the POI components will be partially or fully screened by existing forested vegetation located around Ingersoll Road and throughout Distance Zone 1.
-At most, it is anticipated that the top sections of the substations lightning masts, takeoff structures, and the proposed transmission structures (containing heights ranging from 70 to 195 feet) would be discerned above treetops from other visible roads within Distance Zone 1, however, the resulting visual contrast would be minor in context to the prominence of the existing Marcy - New Scotland 345 kV transmission line.
+At most, it is anticipated that the top sections of the substations lightning masts, takeoff structures, and the proposed transmission structures (containing heights ranging from 70 to 200 feet) would be discerned above treetops from other visible roads within Distance Zone 1, however, the resulting visual contrast would be minor in context to the prominence of the existing Marcy - New Scotland 345 kV transmission line.